igsegg/CryoHackathon2023/README.md

 # Contributors ✨

-The CryoHackathon is organised by the [Early Glaciologists Group](https://igsegg.org/) committee of the [International Glaciological Society](https://www.igsoc.org/) and several EGG friends listed below.
+The CryoHackathon is organised by the [Early Glaciologists Group](https://igsegg.org/) committee of the [International Glaciological Society](https://www.igsoc.org/) and several EGG friends.
+All contributors are listed below following the [all-contributors](https://allcontributors.org) specification.

  <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->